kthtes/BadAppleQuiz/README.md

 From the above, we can see this is how gravity rule works:
 1. The player makes a move
-2. Fall phase: for each midair (the grid below is empty) fruit object, let it fall down until it reaches another fruit object or the bottom row
+2. Fall phase: from the lowest row to the highest row, for each midair (the grid below is empty) fruit object, let it fall down until it reaches another fruit object or the bottom row
 3. Elim phase: eliminate every "line of 3+"
 4. If nothing is eliminated in the previous step, goto 5; else, goto 2
 5. End of player's move